 Steripen has been around for several years now, producing over a dozen different versions of its portable UV water purifiers for different markets.
 The company offers several models for travelers, but all offer the same basic function: purifying a half-liter of water in under 50 seconds.

 Travelers benefit from the rechargeable battery included in the Ultra model which also comes with extra features such as a screen or being particularly lightweight.
 If you want to save a bit of money, there's also the Aqua version -- but you'll need to deal with the hassle of buying and replacing batteries.

 It's a quick and simple approach to purification, but since it uses ultraviolet light, it works best with clear water.
 The company also offers a pre-filter attachment that fits on several types of water bottles, to help remove particulate matter before you start.

 Taking a different approach, the Grayl resembles nothing so much as your favorite coffee maker.
 Looking much like a typical French press, the device purifies water by forcing it through a special filter using simple downward pressure.

 Previous versions of the gadget had several types of filter, but the company has sensibly decided to simplify things for the latest model.
 The best filter is now the only one available, so you don't need to worry about exactly how polluted your water happens to be when you're treating it.

-The Grayl will also get rid of several types of chemical and heavy metals, so the water tastes better as well as being safer.
+The Grayl will also get rid of several types of chemicals and heavy metals, so the water tastes better as well as being safer.
 The only real problem is the relatively small 10.9 oz capacity of the container, but if you know you can refill and treat water from any source while you're out, it's less of a worry.